This glossary defines Builder and web design terms that appear in the Builder documentation and other resources.

 CSS, which stands for Cascading Style Sheets, is one of the fundamental technologies of the web, and gives Pages and Sections their style.
 Style, or styles, in web development refers to features of layout such as placement, colors, typography, borders, shadows, and certain animations.
 CSS has a unique syntax and engages with the Box Model, a key part of Responsive Design.

 The definition of Data within a Space.
-For example, a blog author data model might include fields for author name, bio, job title, and handle For more detail, see Data Models.
+For example, a blog author data model might include fields for author name, bio, job title, and handle For more detail, visit Data Models.

 Dynamic content is content that changes, such as on hover, click, or keypress.